 Note, the cost of registration Vic will change if you move house to a different risk zone.
 Or if you drive a different type of vehicle, or start claiming a concession.
 If so, you can calculate registration fees online at VicRoads, based on your postcode.

 You must renew rego in Victoria within 3 months of expiry.
 Otherwise it will be cancelled and you have to start a new one.
 To start a new registration, just go in person to VicRoads with evidence.
 For example, your identity, address, right to register a vehicle and its roadworthiness.

-- When you sell a vehicle
+- Sell a vehicle

-- To clear a vehicle defect.
+- Clear a vehicle defect.

 Remember, certificates are available only from a licensed vehicle tester.
 Cost depends on the age, type and condition of the vehicle.